Enrolling in lessons

 Do I have to audition for private lessons?

 Requirements vary from teacher to teacher.
-Some teachers will accept students with zero prior experience, while others (including piano, violin, and viola) will expect a Level I (placement) audition to hear 1-2 contrasting pieces which show your playing ability based on several years of previous study.
+Some teachers will accept students with zero prior experience, while others (including piano, violin, and viola) will expect to hear 1-2 contrasting pieces which show your playing ability based on several years of previous study.
 Contact your teacher to ask about their requirements for accepting new students.

 Music majors are required to pass an Entrance Audition before they are accepted for study in MUL 2500, and an Intermediate Performance Assessment before acceptance for study in MUL 4500.

 How do I enroll in private lessons?